 Childcare Worldwide is committed to alleviating this issue in each of the areas in which we work.
 Some of our most successful projects include:

-Childcare Worldwide operates a successful village clinic on Bugala Island located in the northwestern part of Lake Victoria in Uganda.
-This rural, island clinic provides medical care for children and their families living in remote and extremely poor circumstances.
-We provide them with emergency services, preventive care, immunizations and medications to help prevent and treat illnesses and infections.
+Childcare Worldwide operates medical camps in India to provide medical care for children and their families living in remote and extremely poor circumstances.
+Our teams of doctors and nurses provide emergency services, preventive care, immunizations and medications to help prevent and treat illnesses and infections.
+Each medical camp also includes local pastors who pray with people and share the gospel.

 Sometimes, basic health and medical care is not enough.
 For special individual medical needs, the Starfish Fund provides for necessary specialized medical attention and treatment to children.